 Red meat provides us with healthy fats, in particular, conjugated linoleic acid, or CLA—the trans fat that actually helps improve heart health and reduce belly fat—and stearic acid, a saturated fat that actually reduces LDL cholesterol.
 But grass-fed beef is even better than what you’ve traditionally been grabbing.
 In fact, a study in Nutrition Journal found that grass-fed beef is higher in CLA, stearic acid, and omega-3 fatty acid (because grass contains ALA and corn does not), and lower in unhealthy palmitic acid, than conventionally raised beef.
 And when it comes to your waistline, grass-fed beef is naturally leaner and has fewer calories than conventional meat.

-Coconut is high in saturated fat, but more than half of that comes from lauric acid, a unique medium-chain triglyceride that battles bacteria, improves cholesterol scores, and increases the 24-hour energy expenditure in humans by as much as 5 percent.
+Coconut is high in saturated fat, but more than half of that comes from lauric acid, a unique medium-chain triglyceride that battles bacteria, improves cholesterol scores, and, as a Journal of Nutrition study found, increases the 24-hour energy expenditure in humans by as much as 5 percent.
 And get this: A study published in Lipids found that dietary supplementation of coconut oil actually reduced abdominal fat.
 Sprinkle unsweetened flakes over yogurt or use coconut oil in a stir-fry to start whittling your waist.
 Need more reasons to get coconut in your diet?
-Check out these 20 Benefits of Coconut Oil.
+Check out these benefits of coconut oil.

 Leading the charge of the healthy fat brigade are avocados.
 This wonder fruit is essentially Mother Nature’s butter.
 It’s rich, creamy, and—unlike butter—an acceptable food to eat all on its own.
 While you should still limit yourself to a quarter or half of an avocado per meal, you have no reason to fear its fats.
-Avocados pack in healthy monounsaturated fats that contain oleic acid, which can actually help quiet feelings of hunger.
+Avocados pack in healthy monounsaturated fats that contain oleic acid, which can actually help quiet feelings of hunger, according to a Food Function study.
 They also give you two things butter doesn’t: protein and fiber.